Disclaimer

 BadranTax and its affiliates expressly disclaim all liability for any actions taken or not taken based on this information.

-The key factor is intent.
-The IRS focuses on whether a taxpayer knowingly tried to hide income, mislead the government, or avoid paying taxes they clearly understood were owed.
+The IRS looks at whether a taxpayer knowingly attempted to hide income, mislead the government, or avoid paying taxes they clearly understood were owed.

-This article explains what tax evasion is, how it differs from tax fraud, tax avoidance, and tax mistakes, what penalties apply, and when criminal exposure becomes a real concern.
+This article explains what tax evasion is, how it differs from fraud and simple mistakes, what penalties apply, and when criminal exposure becomes a real concern.

 What Is Tax Evasion?